Cherreads

 'It is rare that arcane is used as well as you use it.
 Your existence aligns with the world we are building.'

 Ahrden had his mind made up.
 No matter how promising and fitting everything being offered was, he could not stand behind the cause.
-He was barely feeling a thing about anything that was once important to him, but his mind was sharper than ever.
-He remembered the order in which he thought back when the feelings were escaping him, and he remembered that although barely knowing her it was Alia that first came to his mind, not his class.
-He knew that everything he loved had arcane in it, and he would have never considered that to be wasted.
-A world where only the gods lived was not a world at all but a mere Olympus with nothing but a wasteland under it.
+He was barely feeling anything about what had once been important to him, but his mind was sharper than ever.
+He remembered the order in which he had thought back when the feelings were escaping him, and he remembered that, although he barely knew her, it was Alia that first came to his mind—not his class.
+He knew that everything he loved had arcane in it, and he would never have considered that to be wasted.
+A world where only the gods lived was not a world at all, but a mere Olympus with nothing but a wasteland under it.

-Thinking everything over and drawing the conclusion that seemed right without the justification of actually being able to feel that it was right was one thing, but acting on this decision was an entirely different one.
+Thinking everything over and drawing the conclusion that seemed right—without the justification of actually being able to feel that it was right—was one thing, but acting on this decision was an entirely different one.
 Ahrden knew he could not flee, he could not fight, so he either joined or faced the consequence of denying the Arcane Agent.
-The only thing which stood as a beacon of hope was that Kadelinas foresaw such encounter as a possible scenario, and what he told him was to reject the offer.
+The only thing that stood as a beacon of hope was that Kadelinas had foreseen such an encounter as a possible scenario, and what he told him was to reject the offer.
 He surely would have said something else if doing so meant certain death.
 Ahrden was unable to trust the mage, whose actions seemed like betrayal from where he stood at that moment.
 He decided to act upon his own instincts.

 'How do I join?'

 'Puny speck of dust.
-A disgrace to all that is Arcane.
-When you talk to us, you do not assume that you are the one who is in control.
-You do not assume that you can outsmart that which is infinitely wise.
+A disgrace to all that is arcane.
+When you talk to us, you do not assume you are the one in control.
+You do not assume you can outsmart that which is infinitely wise.
 You are nothing.
 Resentment oozes from you.
 You are not ready to join us, but killing you would be a waste, and we know you will change your mind.
 We know everything.
 You will join us.
 Time will show you that you do not belong with other people.
 We'll come back for you.'

-The Arcane Agent lifted up both of his gnarled hands and pointed his palms towards Ahrden, then cast the same spell he had when he gave Ahrden the power, but he reversed it now.
-Instead of the power bursting out from his palms, the arcane exploded from Ahrden and came right to the Agent.
+The Arcane Agent lifted both of his gnarled hands and pointed his palms towards Ahrden, then cast the same spell he had when he gave Ahrden the power—but reversed it now.
+Instead of power bursting from his palms, the arcane exploded from Ahrden and came right to the Agent.

-The process was so overwhelming again that Ahrden couldn't do anything, just wait it out.
-As the dark arcane was leaving his system, he felt his emotions coming back to him just as the familiar well-earned arcane power was taking control again.
+The process was so overwhelming again that Ahrden couldn't do anything—just wait it out.
+As the dark arcane left his system, he felt his emotions coming back to him just as the familiar, well-earned arcane power took control again.

 More Chapters